kranthireddy98/Java-backend/core-java-cache-learning/src/main/java/com/cache/cache.md

 ## Chapter 11: Cache Stampede Problem

-Cache stampede is a well-known caching failure pattern.

-It occurs when:
+Cache stampede occurs when:
 - Cache is empty or expired
 - Many threads request the same data simultaneously
 - All threads hit the database at once

-This causes:
+Consequences:
 - Sudden database overload
 - Cascading failures
 - Timeouts and retries

-Preventing stampede is a core requirement of any real cache.
+Preventing stampede is a **core requirement** of real caches.

 ---

 ## Chapter 12: Thread Safety in Caching

-Thread safety is essential in caching because:

-- Caches are shared resources
-- Reads and writes occur concurrently
-- Incorrect synchronization causes corruption
+Caching is inherently concurrent.

-Using non-thread-safe data structures in a concurrent cache can result in:
+Using non-thread-safe data structures can result in:

-- Data inconsistency
+- Data corruption
 - Infinite loops
 - Application crashes

-Thread safety alone, however, is not sufficient.
+Thread safety alone, however, is **not sufficient**.

 ---

 ## Chapter 13: Atomic Cache Loading

 A correct cache must ensure:
 - Only one thread loads data for a key
 - Other threads wait or reuse the result

-This concept is known as **atomic cache population**.
+This is called **atomic cache population**.

-Atomicity ensures:
+Benefits:
 - Exactly one database call per key
-- Predictable behavior under load
+- Predictable behavior
-- Protection against stampede

-This is a fundamental principle of caching.
+- Stampede prevention

 ---